 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Advanced Eyecare Scleral Lens Center help patients from all over Irvine or Dana Point, California .
-Dr. Matthew Wang and Dr. Steven Wang will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Advanced Eyecare Scleral Lens Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Irvine and Dana Point, California , and Dr. Matthew Wang and Dr. Steven Wang will provide a comprehensive evaluation and the highest level of care.